Catholic Art and Jewelry

 The reason the knight is done so lightly in this picture is because he is not central to the story.
 What is central is his bride’s grief and Mary’s consolation.

-– Cardboard backer
+– Cardboard backer for sizes 11x14 and less.

 – Above story of the art

-– Enclosed in a tight-fitting, crystal clear bag.
+– Enclosed in a tight-fitting, crystal-clear bag.

 Thanks for your interest!